 Gambling can be confusing – take a look below to find out some useful terms!

-Those who are negatively impacted by the actions of a problem gambler.
+Those who are negatively impacted by someone else’s gambling.

 The act of risking a sum of money against the outcome of an unpredictable event such as a race or game.

 Continually returning to gambling to try and recover money lost.
-Despite their losses, the problem gambler continues playing, and their finances keep getting worse.
+Despite their losses, the harmful gambler continues playing, and their finances keep getting worse.

 Content Filtering Software